Skip navigation

 request JWT Required See below for the expected request payload.

 redirect_uri String Optional The URI where the end-user will be redirected after a successful auth.
 While supplying this value in the query parameters is optional, if provided it should match the value provided in the JWT payload.
-Must be a well-formed with a valid HTTPS URL and port, using a hostname.
+Must be well-formed with a valid HTTPS URL and port, using an RFC-compliant hostname.
 Maximum length: 1024 characters.

 scope String Optional The scope must be openid.
 A different value or multiple values will fail.